pcarleton/pcarleton.github.io/_posts/2016-05-09-starting-out.markdown

 question and answers them scientifically.
 What I really like about these posts is that they illustrate that even the most ridiculous of questions can be broken down into pieces that fit into reality.
 He always finds some footing to gain traction into the problem and explain it in terms of something more familiar.
+When most people would say, "That's ridiculous, we'll never know", he keeps coming at the problem again and again until it starts to make sense.

-What I like about all of these blogs is that they provide value to their readers by distilling complicated topics into digestible chunks.
-They get to the bottom of a topic and then back up and bring it back together.
-Their posts have little to no pre-requisite knowledge.
-Nothing is really a "given", and instead they reason their way from the basic building blocks they find to their end result.
+What I like about all of these blogs is that they provide value to their readers by being persistent with breaking down complicated topics into digestible chunks.
+They get to the bottom of a topic, take a step back, and bring it back together.
+They also take very little as a "given".
+Instead they make themselves some building blocks and the build themselves an understanding.

 I want to take a similar approach to my blog.
-I want to select a topic and break it down to its first principles and build it back up to a full understanding.
+I want break topics down to their first principles and build them up to an enriching understanding.
 I want to take no concept as granted.
-I want a reader to come away with a few nuggets of information and the vocabulary that enables them to find out more if they are interested.
+I want a reader to come away knowing that the topic has been thoroughly run down and feel confident about adding to their understanding.